tmswfrk/bicycle-water-cooler/content/travel/France/Monaco_Nice/index.md

 # The Route
 The day that I did this was actually somewhat of an errand day, believe it or not.
 I had previously visited the region after [visiting Croatia]({{< ref "/travel/Croatia/Exodus_Tour_2022/index.md" >}}) and had a few places I wanted to visit and a few items to purchase, so I opted to make the day into an adventure!

-The [musette](https://biketips.com/musette-bag/) that I brought with me definitely got some good use this day.
+The {{< link text="musette" url="https://biketips.com/musette-bag/" >}} that I brought with me definitely got some good use this day.

 {{< rwgps id="95552512" >}}

 # The Details
-On this trip, I stayed at an AirBnb in [Roquebrune-Cap-Martin](https://goo.gl/maps/PmtG1tWRbsjBCGep6), which is just east of the country of Monaco.
+On this trip, I stayed at an AirBnb in {{< link text="Roquebrune-Cap-Martin" url="https://goo.gl/maps/PmtG1tWRbsjBCGep6" >}}, which is just east of the country of Monaco.
 It's a small town, but does have its own set of busy roads, so I started the day by quickly getting out of town.

 ## La Turbie and Èze
-After passing some construction and new paving of the road I was on, I found myself climbing up and over Monaco via one of these [corniche roads](https://frenchmoments.eu/corniche-roads-of-the-french-riviera/), stopping for a quick bite to eat at a cafe in [La Turbie](https://goo.gl/maps/1bwBkgUwi9J5yiz88).
+After passing some construction and new paving of the road I was on, I found myself climbing up and over Monaco via one of these {{< link text="corniche roads" url="https://frenchmoments.eu/corniche-roads-of-the-french-riviera/" >}}, stopping for a quick bite to eat at a cafe in {{< link text="La Turbie" src="https://goo.gl/maps/1bwBkgUwi9J5yiz88" >}}.
 This is a small town that I found myself passing back through multiple times on this trip, as it seems to intersect a bunch of the cycling routes in the region.

 The views along this road are unparalleled, and it's shocking just how far up you go so quickly!

 {{< img 2 me_monaco tunnel >}}

-Leaving La Turbie, I then descended down what was a glorious descent past the town of [Èze](https://en.wikipedia.org/wiki/%C3%88ze) and through some tunnels into the actual city of Nice.
+Leaving La Turbie, I then descended down what was a glorious descent past the town of {{< link text="Èze" url="https://en.wikipedia.org/wiki/%C3%88ze" >}} and through some tunnels into the actual city of Nice.
 Traffic definitely tends to pile up a bit towards the base of the descent, so be aware of that when coming into town.

 ## Cruising into Nice
-When in Nice, I stopped in at the [Service Course](https://theservicecourse.cc/nice) (they carry my favorite [chamois cream](https://theraceday.se/store#!/products/chamois-balm) that's hard to find in the US) and [Cafe du Cycliste](https://www.cafeducycliste.com/).
+When in Nice, I stopped in at the {{< link text="Service Course" url="https://theservicecourse.cc/nice" >}} (they carry my favorite {{< link text="chamois cream" url="https://theraceday.se/store#!/products/chamois-balm" >}} that's hard to find in the US) and {{< link text="Cafe du Cycliste" url="https://www.cafeducycliste.com/" >}}.
 Both were very welcoming to me and I spent some time inside escaping the heat from the day (with an iced coffee, of course!).

 {{< img factor_nice nice_beach >}}

 Coming back along the coast was awesome.
 Both my fiancée and I had explored it only a few weeks prior, just after visiting Croatia.
 It was so fun being back in Nice so quickly and having pedaled there myself.
 There are just so many beautiful places along this route!

-There was [Villefranche-sur-Mer](https://en.wikipedia.org/wiki/Villefranche-sur-Mer), which has a nice beach and walking path right next to its train station:
+There was {{< link text="Villefranche-sur-Mer" url="https://en.wikipedia.org/wiki/Villefranche-sur-Mer" >}}, which has a nice beach and walking path right next to its train station:

 {{< img 2 vsm_beach vsm_harbor >}}

-Next was [Saint-Jean-Cap-Ferrat](https://en.wikipedia.org/wiki/Saint-Jean-Cap-Ferrat), a Beverly-Hills like affluent community (second most expensive residential neighborhood in the world after Monaco!) with calm roads that look like they were made for a Strava time trial segment:
+Next was {{< link text="Saint-Jean-Cap-Ferrat" url="https://en.wikipedia.org/wiki/Saint-Jean-Cap-Ferrat" >}}, a Beverly-Hills like affluent community (second most expensive residential neighborhood in the world after Monaco!) with calm roads that look like they were made for a Strava time trial segment:

 {{< img 2 sjcf_park_palace sjcf_road >}}

-And one of our favorites was [Beaulieu-sur-Mer](https://en.wikipedia.org/wiki/Beaulieu-sur-Mer), a metropolitan town that [Dirty Rotten Scoundrels](https://www.imdb.com/title/tt0095031/) was based on:
+And one of our favorites was {{< link text="Beaulieu-sur-Mer" url="https://en.wikipedia.org/wiki/Beaulieu-sur-Mer" >}}, a metropolitan town that {{< link text="Dirty Rotten Scoundrels" url="https://www.imdb.com/title/tt0095031/" >}} was based on:

 {{< img 2 bsm_road bsm_mountain >}}

-If you need a good bike shop in this region, check out [Camellini Bicycles](https://www.cyclescamellini.com/), as they have some high end stuff and were friendly to me both times I visited.
+If you need a good bike shop in this region, check out {{< link text="Camellini Bicycles" url="https://www.cyclescamellini.com/" >}}, as they have some high end stuff and were friendly to me both times I visited.

 ## Next Up: The Grand Prix Circuit of Monaco
 After taking that coastal road in the last photo, make sure to stop near the tunnel through the rock that you can see around the point.
 It's such a beautiful spot.
 Not far beyond it, you'll find yourself in Monaco!